romainducrocq/DQN-initial-DQN/README.md

 - Tensorboard visualization.

 How to use:
-1. Create a custom environment in env/ with a pyglet view and a gym wrapper.
+1. Create a custom environment in env/ with a pyglet view and a gym wrapper (see demo/).
-2. Configure the hyperparameters and neural net architecture in dqn/config/dqn_config.py.
+2. Configure the hyperparameters and neural net architecture in dqn/config/dqn_config.py (see demo/).
 3. Train the model with `python3 train.py -algo PerDuelingDoubleDQNAgent -max_total_steps 18000000`.
 4. Observe the AI with `python3 observe.py -dir save/PerDuelingDoubleDQNAgent_lr5e-05_model.pack -max_steps 500`.
 5. Visualize the learning curves in tensorboard with `tensorboard --logdir ./logs/`.